indika85/Travel-Mate/README.md

 # Travel-Mate

-C# program to demonstrate the nearest neighbour algorithm
+This is a C# application developed to demonstrate the nearest neighbor and nearest insertion algorithms.